Oral Roberts University: Foundation and early years

 Ground was officially broken for Oral Roberts University in 1962 in Tulsa, Oklahoma.
 The university received its charter the following year from the State of Oklahoma and Oral Roberts University officially opened in 1965 with an enrollment of 300 students and seven major completed buildings.
-The university was founded by Oral Roberts "as a result of the evangelist Oral Roberts' obeying God's mandate to build a university on God's authority and the Holy Spirit.
+The university was founded by Oral Roberts "as a result of Oral Roberts' obeying God's mandate to build a university on God's authority and the Holy Spirit.
 God's commission to Oral Roberts was to 'Raise up your students to hear My voice, to go where My light is dim, where My voice is heard small, and My healing power is not known, even to the uttermost bounds of the earth.
 Their work will exceed yours, and in this I am well pleased'."
 Roberts placed special importance on the Prayer Tower, even though the concept of a building specifically dedicated to prayer at the center of the campus caused considerable tension, as some academic leaders were afraid the school would be unable to receive accreditation with such a building.
 But the tower, designed by architect Frank Wallace, was completed in 1967 at a cost of $2 million, a further source of contention.
 After its completion, Roberts called for a three-day period of prayer and fasting.
 At the university's dedication ceremony in 1967, the evangelist Billy Graham was the keynote speaker.

 The first partial graduation took place in 1968 and the first full graduation in 1969.
-In 1971, Oral Roberts University was accredited by the North Central Association.

 ORU was accredited in 1971 by the Higher Learning Commission of the North Central Association of Colleges and Schools.
 It is also accredited by the Association of Theological Schools in the United States and Canada.

 During the first decade of the school's existence many of the campus's iconic structures were completed, such as the Howard Auditorium, the Graduate Center, the Mabee Center, and Christ's Chapel.

 The O. W. Coburn School of Law opened in 1979.
 In 1986 the university "shut down its ailing law school and sent its library to Pat Robertson's Bible-based college in Virginia", which subsequently founded the Regent University School of Law.